 Dry Mouth Rinses

 Do you have dry mouth throughout the day?
 This might be an area that you can address with your dentist to help remineralize your teeth.
 Saliva plays a key role in restoring important minerals in your teeth.
 It contains both calcium and phosphate which can serve to strengthen the outside layer of your tooth.
-If your saliva production is low, you need to talk with your dentist about special rinses that might be able to promote the production of saliva in your mouth.
+If your saliva production is low, use Xylitol and/or HOCl rinse, or Xylitol gum, or all three.

 Drink More Water

-Last but not least, preventing demineralization could be as easy as drinking a glass of water.
-Particularly if you do not have a chance to brush after eating acidic foods, a quick rinse with water can help to rid your teeth of the acid or sugar.
+Last but not least, preventing demineralization could be as easy as drinking a glass of water, thereby diluting the acid.
+Particularly if you do not have a chance to brush after eating acidic foods.
 While it may not do much to remineralize your teeth, it can slow down the process of demineralization.
 Sodas, coffees, and teas should be avoided, particularly if they are loaded with sugar.

 Remineralizing Your Teeth